sirrice/sirrice.github.io/researchmodel.md

 #### Impact: does the paper matter?

 `P(good | paper)` defines the belief about whether or not the work is worthy of pursuing in order to improve the world.
-This is driven by taste (e.g., what “good” means to you).
-People can agree to disagree, but ideally “good” is positive.
+This is driven by taste (e.g., what _good_ means to you).
+People can agree to disagree, but ideally _good_ is positive.

 `P(assumptions)` defines the scope of the work's applicability.
 Understanding the market, trends, talking to practitioners increases the probability of picking a problem where the assumptions hold.